microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 If you forget to call a stream's `Dispose` method, this could cause a memory leak.
 To help you prevent this, each stream has a finalizer that will be called by the CLR once there are no more references to the stream.
 This finalizer will raise an event or log a message about the leaked stream.

 Note that for performance reasons, the buffers are not ever pre-initialized or zeroed-out.
 It is your responsibility to ensure their contents are valid and safe to use buffer recycling.
+If you want to avoid accidental data leakage, you can set `ZeroOutBuffer` to true.
+This will zero out the buffers on allocation and before returning them to the pool.
+Be aware of the performance implications.

 ## Usage